 - Improve employee retention in a competitive economy

 - Reduce energy costs, boost comfort and increase air quality for more Oregonians

-Energy Trust’s diversity, equity and inclusion efforts are spearheaded by a committee of staff from all departments:
+Energy Trust’s diversity, equity and inclusion efforts are spearheaded by staff from all departments:

 - Michael Colgrove, executive director